sandoche/Fractional-senior-frontend-coding-challenge/README.md

 I built the webapp Coinslim, a clutter-free list of the top 100 cryptocurrency.

 Coinslim lets you sort the cryptocurrency using a few criterias, favourites them, search any cryptocurrency listed in CoinGecko, and see a financial summary of each coin.
+It can also be installed as PWA with offline mode!

 👉 https://coinslim.netlify.app